 Maybe you never broke a sweat daily.
 Opened a book daily.
 Drank enough water daily.
 Watched your spending daily.
 Or consumed a green smoothie daily.

-Maybe two thousand and nineteen will not go down as the year that will be remembered forever.
+Maybe two thousand and twenty-one will not go down as the year that will be remembered forever.
 Maybe there is no list of accomplishments, shelf of trophies, or fancy banners being waved your way as you exit this year, and walk into the next.

 But maybe, just maybe,